alex-kj-chin/theoryprep/latex.md

 ## Tools
 - [Overleaf](http://www.overleaf.com) is used to write an compile latex online.
 It's great.
 Here's a [tutorial](https://www.youtube.com/watch?v=P5EWoPOnZTU).
-- [DeTexify](http://detexify.kirelabs.org/classify.html) is a neat tool that gives you the LaTex syntax for symbols that you draw.
+- [DeTexify](http://detexify.kirelabs.org/classify.html) is a neat tool that gives you the LaTeX syntax for symbols that you draw.